betsee/betse/README.md

         $ ln -s /c/Miniconda3/python.exe /c/Miniconda3/python3

 ##### Wine

+**FIXME:** While `betse` may indeed be installable _and_ runnable under Wine, there's little point in doing so, as the resulting PyInstaller-frozen binaries are likely to embed link Wine-specific shared libraries unlikely to behave as expected under actual Windows systems.
+Excise this entire subsection, please.

 Under non-Windows systems, such dependencies are installable in a system-wide manner via Wine emulation.
 Such emulation requires the following packages: